casterbyte/HIVE/README.md

 # HIVE
 VLAN L2 Pivoting Instrument

 This tool analyzes traffic for VLAN ID for gaining access to other VLAN segments.
 "HIVE" is completely self-contained and does not create any noise on the air.
-After traffic analysis, the tool creates virtual VLAN interfaces, to gain access to VLAN segments. **Recommended for pentesters, red team operators.**
+After traffic analysis, the tool creates virtual VLAN interfaces, to gain access to VLAN segments.

+# Disclaimer

+**All information contained in this repository is provided for educational and research purposes only.
+The author is not responsible for any illegal use of this tool**

 In fact, the phenomenon of L2 Pivoting occurs, when the attacker gained access to a VLAN segment that was originally not supposed to be accessed.
 The experimental direction I am exploring.